pmeaney/server020325-debianNpm/docs/ssh-troubleshooting.md

 When sshing in, we have two options for specifying which key to use.

 Simplest approach - specify the key
-`ssh -i /path/to/your/private_key username@server_ip`
+`ssh username@server_ip`

-Better approach - configure SSH config file.
+Better approach - configure SSH config file to use an alias for convenience
-Once your user

 `nano ~/.ssh/config`

 Add this to your SSH config (replace ${LINUX_HUMAN_USERNAME} with your user's username):

 For example, let's go with "deb" short for debian.
-The actual servername on DO is "server020525-debianNpm". but "ssh deb" is all we'll need to run in the CLI.
+The actual servername on DO is "server020525-debianNpm". but "ssh deb" is all that we'll need to run in the CLI.

 ```bash
 Host your-server-nickname